 The Postgraduate Financial Assistance Fund aims to provide support to current postgraduate students in unforeseen financial need, to enable them to complete their studies.

-The Fund can provide awards of up to £3,000 to current full-time postgraduate students or £1,500 to current part-time postgraduate students who are experiencing unforeseen financial difficulties and meet the eligibility criteria.
+The Fund can provide awards of up to £3,000 to current full-time postgraduate students or up to £1,500 to current part-time postgraduate students who are experiencing unforeseen financial difficulties and meet the eligibility criteria.
+Students must apply more than 6 weeks in advance of their course completion date to be eligible.
+For postgraduate students, this date is considered to be the end of their final exam period, their last submission date, or their soft-bound thesis submission date (as appropriate).

-The fund classifies unforeseen financial difficulties as a financial situation that could not have been otherwise predicted or expected and prepared for during your time at the University.
+The Fund classifies unforeseen financial difficulties as a financial situation that could not have been otherwise predicted prior to the student enrolling on their current course of study at the University.

-Students on intermission are ineligible to receive support from the fund and should look into other means of support such as College assistance.
+Students on intermission are ineligible for support from the Fund and should look into alternatives, such as College assistance.

 Applications are carefully reviewed by the University Financial Assistance Sub-Committee and the application process is managed by the Student Funding and Fee Policy Team.

-Students are welcome to apply to the fund between 1 October 2024 and 31 August 2025.
+Students are welcome to apply to the Fund between 1 October and 31 August.
 The Fund is closed for the month of September.

 Before you apply

-Applicants to the fund must be current registered postgraduate students of the University.
+Applicants must be current registered postgraduate students of the University.
 The Financial Assistance Fund classifies current registered students as students who have not met their course requirements and who have not submitted their soft-bound thesis.

 Applicants should have sought the maximum support from all available sources before applying.
 It is expected that if a student has access to a funder or a government supported, educational loan they will take out/extend this loan before applying for financial assistance from the University.